roi007leaf/pdq-checkout/README.md

 **Why**: Guarantees that if an order is created, the event will eventually be published.
 No "dual write" problem.

+### Kafka Consumption: Inbox / Dedupe

+To demonstrate safe consumption (at-least-once delivery), the API also runs a small consumer that listens to `OrderCreated` events.

+- Topic: `order.events`
+- Dedupe: `consumer_inbox` table with a unique constraint on `(consumerGroup, topic, partition, offset)`
+- Side-effect example: `fulfillment_tasks` table (unique per `orderId`)

+**Why**: In production, consumers will see duplicates.
+The inbox pattern makes processing idempotent and failure-safe.

 ### React Query for Server State

 All API calls use React Query for:

 - Automatic caching and deduplication
 - Loading and error states
 - Optimistic updates (where applicable)